-2021 has been a monumental year for direct care workers.
-The American Rescue Plan Act will soon resource states with \$1.9 trillion to improve direct care jobs through their COVID-recovery plans.
-Also, if enacted, President Biden's budget reconciliation package to Build Back Better will augment and extend this funding significantly, helping transform the home care sector and the direct care workforce.
 But we didn't arrive at this point in history overnight.
-As with other social movements, today's direct care policy victories are due to decades of hard-fought struggles led by workers, older adults, people with disabilities, and a growing constellation of organizations and advocates that dared to imagine a new reality for the direct care workforce-and then made it happen.
-Here are our thoughts on the historical moments that defined the direct care workforce movement.
+As with the wins of other social movements, today's direct care policy victories are due to decades of hard-fought struggles led by workers, older adults, people with disabilities, and a growing constellation of organizations and advocates that have dared to imagine a new reality for the direct care workforce-and then made it happen.

+Here are our thoughts on the key historical moments that have defined the direct care workforce movement.

-- 1893 | Lillian Wald, the country's first public health nurse and a renowned human rights advocate, begins delivering home health services throughout New York City, establishing what would become one of the oldest and largest non-profit home health care agencies in the country, Visiting Nurse Service of New York.
-Today, VNSNY is part of a vast long-term care sector that includes more than 12,000 home health agencies, more than 15,000 nursing homes, and nearly 29,000 residential care communities.1 - 1930s | Critical employment rights for U.S. workers are established in law through the National Labor Relations Act (1935) and the Fair Labor
+Lillian Wald, the country's first public health nurse and a renowned human rights advocate, begins delivering home health services throughout New York City, establishing what would become one of the oldest and largest non-profit home health care agencies in the country, Visiting Nurse Service of New York.
+Today, VNSNY is part of a national long-term care sector that includes more than 12.000 home health agencies. nearly 29,000 residential care communities, and more than 15,000 nursing homes.1

-Standards Act (1938), including collective bargaining rights and wage and overtime protections.2 However, agricultural and domestic workers are intentionally excluded from these rights and protections.
-Despite their specific skill set and responsibilities (which only become more complex over time), home care workers are among these excluded workerswhich perpetuates poor job quality in the direct care sector for decades and impoverishes a largely female, people of color workforce.3
+Critical employment rights for U.S. workers are established in law through the National Labor Relations Act (1935) and the Fair Labor Standards Act (1938), including collective bargaining rights and wage and overtime protections.2 However. agricultural and domestic workers are intentionally excluded from these rights and protections.
+Despite their specific skill set and responsibilities (which only become more complex over time), home care workers are among these excluded workers-which perpetuates poor job quality in the direct care sector for decades and impoverishes a largely female, people of color workforce.3